zlatko-ms/kafkatests/README.md

 #### Consumer

-The consumer is a simple message reader that will connect to a topic and read the messages.
+The **consumer** is a simple message reader that will connect to a topic and read the messages.

-#### Metadata
+#### Metadata_Kafka

-The metadata is a simple metadata fetch service.
+The **metadata_kafka** is a simple metadata fetch service using the Kafka Admin API.

 It will gather the info on the cluster nodes and topics and display it on the console.

 Very usefull to determine if your cloud native solution can be used with complex kafka orchestration requiring metadata processing.

+Currently it shows that there is no compatibility on the fetchMetadata() between the Kafka Admin client and the Azure Event Hub.

 ### Configuration